LJimenezGracia/FIXnCUT_benchmarking/README.md

 # FIXnCUT_benchmarking

-This is the GitHub repository for the **FixNCut: Single-cell genomics through reversible tissue fixation and dissociation** manuscript out now at [Genome Biology](https://doi.org/10.1186/s13059-024-03219-5).
+This is the GitHub repository for the **FixNCut: Single-cell genomics through reversible tissue fixation and dissociation** project.
+The manuscript is out now at [Genome Biology](https://doi.org/10.1186/s13059-024-03219-5).

 ## Abstract